Manage High Blood Pressure with Simple Yoga Asanas

 • Your body should be arching in an upward direction.

-• Hold the position for about 10 seconds if you’ve just started practising this yoga pose.
+• Hold the position for about 10 seconds if you’ve just started practicing this yoga pose.

 • Once you’re accustomed to it, increase the time to up to 30 seconds or more.